Mineralized tissues: Self-assembly

 The method of self-assembly tries to reproduce not only the properties, but also the processing of bioceramics.
 In this process, raw materials readily available in nature are used to achieve stringent control of nucleation and growth.
 This nucleation occurs on a synthetic surface with some success.
 The technique occurs at low temperature and in an aqueous environment.
 Self-assembling films form templates that effect the nucleation of ceramic phases.
 The downside with this technique is its inability to form a segmented layered microstructure.
 Segmentation is an important property of nacre used for crack deflection of the ceramic phase without fracturing it.
 As a consequence, this technique does not mimic microstructural characteristics of nacre beyond the layered organic/inorganic layered structure and requires further investigation.

 The future

 The various studies have increased progress towards understanding mineralized tissues.
 However, it is still unclear which micro/nanostructural features are essential to the material performance of these tissues.
 Also constitutive laws along various loading paths of the materials are currently unavailable.
 For nacre, the role of some nanograins and mineral bridges requires further studies to be fully defined.
-Successful biomimicking of mollusk shells will depend will on gaining further knowledge of all these factors, especially the selection of influential materials in the performance of mineralized tissues.
+Successful biomimicking of mollusk shells will depend on gaining further knowledge of all these factors, especially the selection of influential materials in the performance of mineralized tissues.
 Also the final technique used for artificial reproduction must be both cost effective and scalable industrially.